 If the Save As command isn’t giving you the opportunity to save files in the .PNG format, then Save For Web is a great alternative that often solves the issue easily.

 To save a file in this way, simply go ahead and select File > Export > Save For Web (Legacy) from the bar along the top of the screen.

 Within this window, select PNG from the list of formats.

 And hopefully, your file will save successfully!

-We hope that these tips helped, and that you can enjoy the thrills of working in Photoshop with no restrictions!
+I hope that these tips helped, and that you can enjoy the thrills of working in Photoshop with no restrictions!

 Martin is an amateur photographer and digital marketer who has more than 15 years of experience with Adobe Photoshop.
 Register for his newsletter here and get a FREE Brush Pack!